Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 Kotlin serialization represents this structure with the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface.
 It provides serializers for built-in types, generic types, collections, and more.

-You can retrieve these serializers to inspect their structure, or create custom serializers to define a different serialized structure.
+You can retrieve these serializers to serialize values or inspect the structure of their serialized form, whereas a custom serializer lets you define that structure yourself.

 ## Retrieve serializers

 When you annotate a class with [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/), the Kotlin serialization plugin generates a [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) for that class.

-You can retrieve this automatically generated serializer by calling the [`.serializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/serializer.html) function and access its [`descriptor`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/descriptor.html) property to inspect the structure of the type's serialized form.
+To retrieve this automatically generated serializer, call the [`.serializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.builtins/serializer.html) function.
+You can use a serializer directly with functions such as `Json.encodeToString()`, or access its [`descriptor`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/descriptor.html) property to inspect the structure of the type's serialized form.

 Here's an example that defines a `Color` class with a single integer property and retrieves the structure of its serialized form: